Pellet Grills and Smokers

 Pellet Grill Manufacturers

-Probably the best known manufacturer of pellet grills and smokers is Traeger, who were also the first.
+Probably the best known manufacturer of pellet BBQ's and smokers is Traeger, who were also the first.
 Traeger make a large range of grills in varying sizes to suit most situations from the "Junior" with a grill area of 19.5 inches by 15 inches to large mobile grills built onto a road trailer.

 Louisiana grills are made by the Danson group who manufacture "Pelpro" pellet stoves.
 The Danson group started by producing wood pellets before they got into stove and grill manufacturing.
 They produce two ranges: - The Country Smokers series, and Colonial BBQ Grills.
 The starter grill is "Little Louie" with a cooking area of 17.5 by 11.5 inches.